dlang/DIPs/DIPs/1NNN-RA.md

 * total and antisymmetric: exactly one of a < b, a == b or a > b is true; and
 * transitive, a < b and b < c implies a < c.
 The same must hold for both == and >.

-As you can expect, most of the classes that desire to implement `Ordered` will have to write some boilerplate code.
+As one can expect, most of the classes that desire to implement `Ordered` will have to write some boilerplate code.
 Inspired by Rust's `derive`, we implemented `ImplementOrdered(M...)` template mixin.
 This provides the basic implementation for `Ordered` and more.

 At it's most basic form, `mixin`g in `ImplementOrdered` will go through all the members of the implementing type and compare them with `rhs`